supervisely-ecosystem/apply-nn-to-videos-project/README.md

 <img src=""/>

-# Apply NN to Video Project
+# Apply NN to videos project

 <p align="center">
   <a href="#Overview">Overview</a> •